Feature request #12084

 Any chance to have paths on Windows with backslash instead of slash as it properly should be?
 I mean show it in "Layer source", metadata properties, maybe also saved in project file?

-#2 Updated by Miroslav Umlauf over 6 years ago
+#2 Updated by Miroslav Umlauf about 8 years ago

 I am not aware of any bug caused by that - that is why I flag it as feature request.
 The reason I am asking for this is I kind of often need to go to directories where the file is saved through long structure.
 In other software I use there is actually next to path button "Browse..." for this purpose.
 At this stage I copy the path, replace slashes to backslahes and paste it to browser.
 Not too bad, but...